9 Identity and Access Management Best Practices

 What is Identity and Access Management in Cyber Security?

-Identity and Access Management (IAM) refers to a framework of policies to ensure the right individuals have access to digital resources used by your organization.
+Identity and Access Management (IAM) refers to a framework of policies that ensures the right individuals have access to digital resources used by your organization.

 In simpler terms, IAM involves managing and controlling who can access what applications your teams use.
 It revolves around two main aspects:

-- Identity Management: This involves identifying and authenticating users to confirm their identities.
-It consists of creating and managing digital identities through authentication methods like passwords, biometrics, two-factor authentication, or other verification forms.
+• Identity Management: Identifying and authenticating users to confirm their identities.
+This involves creating and managing digital identities using authentication methods like passwords, biometrics, or two-factor authentication.

-- Access Management: Once a user's identity is confirmed, IAM controls and manages their access rights.
-It determines what resources, data, or systems an authenticated user can access and what actions they can perform within those systems.
+• Access Management: Once a user's identity is confirmed, IAM controls and manages their access rights, determining what resources, data, or systems they can access and what actions they can perform.

 The primary goals of IAM in cybersecurity are to protect sensitive data, mitigate insider threats, and minimize the risk of unauthorized access.